landonb/dubs_buffer_fun/README.rst

                                                             more useful.
 ===========================  ============================  ==============================================================================

-Dubsacks Window Commands
+Dubs Vim Window Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^

-These are window commands custom to Dubsacks.
+These are window commands custom to Dubs Vim.

 ===========================  ============================  ==============================================================================
  Key Mapping                  Description                   Notes